Rami-Si7/Splatter_Image_cv_lab/README.md

 ## Conclusions:
- Incorporating an additional loss during training shows that our model outperforms the base model in perceptual quality, as seen in the LPIPS and SSIM metrics.
-It generates images closer to the ground truth, with significant improvements in both conditional and novel settings.
-However, the base model performs better in PSNR, indicating slightly higher pixel-level accuracy.
+ Incorporating the additional new loss during training shows that our model outperforms the base model in perceptual quality,as seen in the LPIPS and SSIM metrics.
+Regardless that the base model outpeformed on PSNR metrics.
+Our model generates images closer to the ground truth, with significant improvements on clarity and quality of the rendered images.